 Figure 4.
-Predicted impact estimates along measured dimensions of damage at the current time (left - region highlighted in blue) and the possible damage for a given flood scenario in the future (right - region highlighted in purple) (refer to Interactivity of River Height Graph with Extent Map and Measures of Damage section of the UI description).
+Predicted impact estimates along measured dimensions of damage at the current time (left - region highlighted in blue) and the possible damage for a given flood scenario in the future (right - region highlighted in purple) (refer to Interactivity of River Height Graph with Extent Map and Measures of Damage under User Interface Description).

-7. Likely adverse effects that require special attention of EMs.
+4. Likely adverse effects that require special attention of EMs.